EdgarHernandez1234/AutoRoboticArms/README.md

 ## Refined Idea: A simply made robotic arms being able to function properly with an ai being able to control them from within my homelab.
 Eventually I will incorperate an addtional arm.
 This Project is meant to expand my knowledge on Embedded Systems, Software, and Cloud.
 Because interdisciplinary knowledge is cool.

-## Current Goal For the week: Complete Unit tests for Sprint 4 of Hardware Layer
+## Current Goal For the week: Complete the Ubuntu Server Setup for Software Layer

 Starting May 16 2026